 If you are taking the e-Write section, use the approach of plan, design and build.
 It is helpful to first write the specific points you plan to make, then start with an introduction and end with a conclusion.
 A good approach is to first introduce what you are about to write, then writing it, and then conclude by reiterating what you have written.

-There are resources available on the internet that provide COMPASS test tips.
+There are resources available on the internet that provide many tips to prepare for this examination.
 The best place is the official site available at http://www.act.org/compass/student/tips.html

-Another one of the many COMPASS test tips is to purchase some guides and books focussed on the COMPASS test.
+Another one of the many tips for taking the test is to purchase some guides and books focussed on the COMPASS test.
 "Chart Your Success on the Compass Test" by Carol Callahan is the most popular book available on the subject.

 Terms and Conditions

 Information published in TestPrepPractice.net is provided for informational and educational purpose alone for deserving students, researchers and academicians.
 Though our volunteers take great amount of pain and spend significant time in validating the veracity of the information or study material presented here, we cannot be held liable for any incidental mistakes.
 All rights reserved.
 No information or study material in this web site can be reproduced or transmitted in any form, without our prior consent.
 However the study materials and web pages can be linked from your web site or web page for

 No permission is required to link any of the web page with educational information available in this web site from your web site or web page